-- access control.

-- Said to be tamper-proof, but there has been multiple attacks against it! - attached. - TC provides a computing platform on which you can't tamper with the application software. - The original motivation was digital rights management (DRM): - which you won't be able to copy. - TC will also make it much harder for you to run unlicensed software
+- A TPM is a cryptographic co-processor with secure storage and hardware-enforced access control. - Commonly used for software attestation, cryptographic key storage, storing root certificates, full disk encryption, and as an anchor for trusted execution environments. - Said to be tamper-proof, but there has been multiple attacks against it! - Assume the TPM implementation is secure, not necessarily the platform on which it is attached. - TC provides a computing platform on which you can't tamper with the application software. - Applications can communicate securely with their authors and with each other. - The original motivation was digital rights management (DRM): - Disney will be able to sell you DVDs that will decrypt and run on a TC platform, but which you won't be able to copy. - TC will also make it much harder for you to run unlicensed software